 - Disorganized immune response: The immune system may attack some of the body’s cells, possibly killing nerve cells.

 - Chemical imbalance: People with ALS often have higher levels of glutamate, a chemical messenger in the brain, near the motor neurons.
-Glutamate in high quantities is known to be toxic to nerve cells.
+Glutamate in high quantities can be toxic to nerve cells.

-- Mishandling of proteins: If proteins are not processed correctly by nerve cells, abnormal proteins could potentially accumulate and cause the nerve cells to die.
+- Mishandling of proteins: If nerve cells do not process proteins correctly, the resulting atypical proteins might accumulate and cause the nerve cells to die.

 Possible environmental factors